TCMI: a non-parametric mutual-dependence estimator for multivariate continuous distributions: Empirical estimations of cumulative entropy and cumulative mutual information

 \section{Empirical estimations of cumulative entropy and cumulative mutual information}

-The closed-form expression of cumulative mutual information (Eq.~\ref{eq:cumulative_mutual_information}) is only applicable in the limit of large data samples, $N \to \infty$, and does not specify how to empirically derive the quantity in practical applications on a limited set of sample data.
+The closed-form expression of cumulative mutual information (Eq.~\ref{eq:cumulative_mutual_information}) quantifies the dependence of a set of variables based on the assumption of smooth and differentiable cumulative distributions.
+Due to the limited availability of data, however, the exact functional shape of the cumulative distribution is not directly accessible and hence must be empirically inferred from a limited set of sample data.

-For this reason, assume an empirical sample $\{(y_1, x_1), (y_2, x_2), \ldots, (y_n, x_n)\}$ drawn independently and identically distributed (i.i.d.)\ according to the joint distribution of $X$ and $Y$.
-Such sample data induces empirical cumulative probability estimates for all variables $Z \in \{Y, X\}$, which lead to empirical estimators denoted by a hat (Tab.~\ref{tab:notation}).
-For example, the empirical version of cumulative probability distribution is given by the sum of indicator functions,
+For this reason, let us assume an empirical sample $\{(y_1, x_1)$, $(y_2, x_2)$, $\ldots$, $(y_n, x_n)\}$ drawn independently and identically distributed (i.i.d.)\ according to the joint distribution of $X$ and $Y$.
+Such sample data induces empirical (cumulative) probability distributions for all variables $Z \in \{Y, X\}$, which lead to empirical estimates $\hat{\mathcal E}$ of an estimator ${\mathcal E}$ (cf., Tab.~\ref{tab:notation}).

+Based on the maximum likelihood estimate \citep{Dutta:1966,Rossi:2018}, the cumulative probability distribution $\hat{P}(Z \leq z)$ can be obtained by counting the frequency of occurring values of a variable $Z$: